-- 1. Any student who leaves class early without the permission of the instructor will be counted as absent. - 2.
+- 1. Any student who arrives to class late or leaves early will be counted as absent. - 2.
 Any student who is physically present but not mentally present and engaged in class will be counted as absent. - 3.
-Any student who violates the Cell Phone Policy will be counted as absent. - 4.
+Any student who violates the Cell Phone and Unauthorized Electronic Device Policy will be counted as absent. - 4.
 A student who is counted absent from class will receive a 0 on any work submitted during that day's class. - 5.
-A student who accumulates more than three unexcused or more than six total (excused and unexcused combined) absences may be instructor dropped from the class with a grade of WF or F. Students that accumulate the number of absences mentioned above will receive at their D2L email address an email from the instructor notifying them that they will be instructor dropped from the course with one of the grades mentioned above.
-Any student receiving such an email that wishes to appeal to the instructor that they not be instructor dropped must, within two business days of receiving the email, schedule a meeting with the instructor to discuss their attendance and progress in the course.
-Failure to schedule a meeting or failure to attend the scheduled meeting will result in the student being instructor dropped from the class.
+For each absence beyond two, a student will receive a 1% deduction from his/her course average at the end of the semester. - 6.
+A student who accumulates more than two unexcused or more than five total (excused and unexcused combined) absences may be instructor dropped from the class with a grade of F. Students that accumulate the number of absences mentioned above will receive at their D2L email address an email from the instructor notifying them that they are in danger of being instructor dropped from the course.